Enhancing Boolean networks with continuous logical operators and edge tuning: Methods

 Boolean networks, pioneered in biology by Kauffman \cite{kauffman1969metabolic}, Ostrander \cite{ostrander1973functional}, Thomas \cite{thomas1973boolean} and Glass \cite{glass1975classification}, are one of the existing qualitative modeling approaches.
 While being conceptually simple, Boolean networks are able to predict and reproduce features of biological systems and then to bring relevant insights \cite{albert2014boolean,wang2012boolean,bornholdt2008boolean,huang2001genomics,leclerco1983boolean}.
 This makes them an attractive and efficient approach, especially when the complexity of biological systems renders quantitative approaches unfeasible due to the amount of quantitative details they require.

 As their name indicates, Boolean networks are based on Boolean logic and, like biological networks, are also based on graph theory: nodes represent Boolean variables and edges represent interdependencies between them.
 Boolean networks can be classified according to their updating scheme as synchronous or asynchronous: if all the variables are updated simultaneously at each iteration of the simulation then the network is synchronous, otherwise it is asynchronous.
-While there is only one synchronous updating scheme, different asynchronous updating schemes exist: \begin{itemize} \item the random order asynchronous updating scheme where, at each iteration, an updating order for the variables is randomly selected \item the general asynchronous updating scheme where, at each iteration, a randomly selected variable is updated \item the deterministic asynchronous updating scheme where a divisor is assigned to each variable and then, at each iteration, a variable is updated if and only if the iteration is a multiple of its divisor \end{itemize} With the exception of deterministic asynchronous Boolean networks, only synchronous Boolean networks are deterministic since, at each iteration, the variables have only one possible successor.
+While there is one synchronous updating scheme, several asynchronous updating schemes exist: \begin{itemize} \item the random order asynchronous updating scheme where, at each iteration, an updating order is randomly selected for the variables \item the general asynchronous updating scheme where, at each iteration, a randomly selected variable is updated \item the deterministic asynchronous updating scheme where a divisor is assigned to each variable and then, at each iteration, a variable is updated if and only if the iteration is a multiple of its divisor \end{itemize}

+With the exception of deterministic asynchronous Boolean networks, only synchronous Boolean networks are deterministic because at each iteration the variables have only one possible successor.
 This makes synchronous Boolean networks easier to compute than asynchronous ones \cite{garg2008synchronous}.
 However, when the dynamics of a biological network is computed synchronously, it is assumed that all its components evolve simultaneously, an assumption which can be inappropriate according to what is modeled.